top of page

 WEEK-TV Notes from 1964-Present

-In 1964 WEEK-TV would be granted the frequency shift from channel 43 to channel 25.
-Until the change, WEEK-TV was broadcasting on channel 43 at a power of 371 kW from an antenna 710-feet at their studio location.
-Also in 1964, WEEK-TV was only able to broadcast programming in color from NBC.
+In 1964, WEEK-TV would be granted the frequency shift from channel 43 to channel 25.
+Until the change, WEEK-TV was broadcasting on channel 43 at a power of 371 kW from an antenna 710 feet at their studio location.
+Also, in 1964, WEEK-TV could only broadcast programming in color from NBC.

-WEEK-TV would make the move to channel 25 in 1966 and added the ability to broadcast film, slides, and videotape in color.
+WEEK-TV made the move to channel 25 in 1966 and added the ability to broadcast film, slides, and videotape in color.
 The power of channel 25 would be 562 kW from 680 feet.
 The reduction of the tower height was probably due to the difference in the size of the antenna height from channels 43 and 25.
-The ownership of WEEK-TV was still listed as West Central when in 1966 the station was sold to Kansas City Southern Industries operating as Mid-America TV Company.
+WEEK-TV ownership was still listed as West Central when, in 1966, the station was sold to Kansas City Southern Industries, operating as Mid-America TV Company.

-In 1969 the power of WEEK-TV continued to be listed as 562 kW from an antenna at 680-feet as there appeared to be no changes in transmitter power or ERP during the period.
-Mid-America would operate Channel 25 until 1985 when it was purchased by Price Communications.
-In 1988 it was handed off to Granite Communications as WEEK-TV would have been Granite's second station in the growing chain of television and radio stations.
-In fact, in the late 1990s, WEEK-TV purchased the FM allocation for nearby Eureka, Illinois giving it the call letters of WEEK-FM, and operated the station as "Oldies 98.5."
-A year later, though, WEEK-TV sold the radio property which is now WPIA.
+In 1969, the power of WEEK-TV continued to be listed as 562 kW from an antenna at 680 feet, as there appeared to be no changes in transmitter power or ERP during the period.
+Mid-America would operate Channel 25 until 1985 when Price Communications purchased it.
+In 1988, it was handed off to Granite Communications as WEEK-TV would have been Granite's second station in the growing chain of television and radio stations.
+In fact, in the late 1990s, WEEK-TV purchased the FM allocation for nearby Eureka, Illinois, giving it the call letters of WEEK-FM, and operated the station as "Oldies 98.5."
+A year later, though, WEEK-TV sold the radio property, which is now WPIA.

 Roy Starksba Memores